More Over-the-Counter Human Drugs that May Be Safe for Dogs

 20. Traumeel (T-Relief®)

-T-Relief is an over-the-counter homeopathic medication commonly used to pain and inflammation associated with arthritis and musculoskeletal injuries, such as with arthritis, sprains and traumatic injuries.
+T-Relief is an over-the-counter homeopathic medication commonly used to treat pain and inflammation associated with arthritis and musculoskeletal injuries.

-T-Relief is available in the forms of tablets, drops, injection solution, ointment, and gel.
-Learn more about how to safely dose Learn more about how to correctly dose Traumeel (T-Relief) in your dog.
+T-Relief is available in the form of tablets, drops, injection solution, ointment, and gel.

 21. Zeel

-Zeel® is a homeopathic medication used to treat pain and inflammation often associated with musculoskeletal injuries, such as sprains and traumatic injuries, and as supportive therapy in pain and inflammation of the musculoskeletal system such as with arthritis in dogs and cats.
-Like T-Relief, Zeel® has gained popularity in the United States an alternative to non-steroidal anti-inflammatory drugs (NASID) to treat pain and swelling.
+Zeel® is a homeopathic medication used to treat pain and inflammation often associated with musculoskeletal injuries, and as supportive therapy in pain and inflammation of the musculoskeletal system.
+Like T-Relief, Zeel® has gained popularity in the United States as an alternative to non-steroidal anti-inflammatory drugs (NASID) to treat pain and swelling.

 Zeel® is available in the forms of tablets, ointment, and drinkable ampules.
-Zeel® can be used in conjunction with other pain medications and is sometimes used in conjunction with another homeopathic medication called Traumeel (T-Relief).
-It can be used safely with non-steroidal anti-inflammatory drugs (NSAID’s), steroids, and other pain relief drugs.
+It can be used in conjunction with other medications like Traumeel (T-Relief).
+It can also be used safely with non-steroidal anti-inflammatory drugs (NSAIDs), steroids, and other pain relief drugs.

-The dosage for Zeel® tablets in dogs is one tablet every 8 hours for 2 weeks then decrease to every 12 hours for maintenance.
-Learn more about how to safely dose Zeel in dogs.
+The dosage for Zeel® tablets in dogs is one tablet every 8 hours for 2 weeks, then decrease to every 12 hours for maintenance.
+Learn more about how to safely dose by reading: Zeel in Dogs.

 22. Acetylsalicylic acid (Aspirin)

-Acetylsalicylic acid (ASA), or more commonly known as aspirin, belongs to the group of non-steroidal anti-inflammatory drugs commonly abbreviated as NSAIDs.
-It is commonly used in dogs to treat minor pain and inflammation for chronic conditions like arthritis.
-It can also reduce fevers and can reduce a chemical that is important in the effectiveness of platelets.
-This results in platelets losing their ability to clump together to prevent bleeding.
+Acetylsalicylic acid (ASA), more commonly known as aspirin, belongs to the group of non-steroidal anti-inflammatory drugs commonly abbreviated as NSAIDs.
+It is used in dogs to treat minor pain and inflammation for chronic conditions like arthritis.
+It can also reduce fevers and prevent bleeding.

 Aspirin can upset the stomach and intestines due to its irritating chemical nature and because it blocks the beneficial body chemicals that protect the linings of those organs.
 Therefore, stomach irritation cannot always be prevented by giving the drug with food or by using a “buffered” or coated aspirin tablet.